Dadkom/PDSND-Project-3/README.md

 * US Bikeshare Database

 # Description:
-In this project, you will use Python program called Anaconda.

-Then, you will write code to provide the following information for bike share use in Chicago, New York City, and Washington
+In this project, you will use Python program called Anaconda to explore data related to bike share systems.
+Then, you will write code to provide the following information for bike share use in Chicago, New York City, and Washington.

 # Files Used: